Join the Student Nutrition Group

 Undergraduate and Graduate students at the University of South Carolina are eligible to become Affiliated Student Scholars of the UofSC Nutrition Consortium if they meet the following criteria:

-- Formal academic training in nutrition or experience with nutrition related research.
+- Formal academic training in nutrition or experience with nutrition related research, practice, or teaching.

 - Sponsorship by a current faculty or staff Nutrition Consortium Affiliated Scholar.

 How do I become an Affiliated Student Scholar?